gffhcks/gmail-helpers/README.md

 gmail-helpers
 =============

-A collection of Google Apps Script functions that I've written or shamelessly stolen.
+A collection of Google Apps Script functions that I've written, modified, or shamelessly stolen.

 To install: